Tax presence

 - A corporate tax of 46 percent is imposed on oil, gas and related companies.

-- As of January 1, 2022, Bahrain has increased value added tax (VAT) to a standard rate of 10 percent.
+The value added tax (VAT) in Bahrain is a standard rate of 10 percent.
 Some suppliers, however, are exempt or zero-rated.
 VAT generally applies on the supply of goods and services by domestic taxpayers as well as on the import of such goods and services.
 Under certain circumstances, foreign businesses with supplies in Bahrain may also fall within the scope of VAT.

 Belgium